armory/knowledge-base/_posts/aws/1100-09-01-AWS-installing-on-multiple-accounts.1.md

 title: Shared Configuration Repository
 categories:
    - AWS
-description: "A guide for using Spinnaker with multiple AWS"
+description: "A guide for using Spinnaker with multiple AWS accounts"
 type: Document
 ---

 ### Question:
-We would like a guide that shows us how to use the same or multiple spinnaker installations to deploy to multiple AWS Accounts while sharing a single configuration repository.
+How do you use the same or multiple Spinnaker installations to deploy to multiple AWS accounts while sharing a single configuration repository?

 ***